astrorama/ElementsEnv/doc/Manual.md

 -----

-  - —— Euclid Login —— \*
+  - —— ElementsEnv Login —— \*
   - Building with gcc48 on fc19 x86\_64 system (x86\_64-fc19-gcc48-o2g)
     \*
     ****
-    —- User\_area is set to /home/isdc/degauden/Work/Space/Euclid
+    —- User\_area is set to /home/isdc/degauden/Work/Space/Projects
-    —- EUCLIDPROJECTPATH is set to:
+    —- ELEMENTSENVPROJECTPATH is set to:
-    /opt/euclid
+    /opt
     ————————————————————————————————————————
     \[degauden@piecld00:\~\] which ELogin
     ELogin=‘. \`/usr/bin/which ELogin.sh\`’